-Capital Improvements

-As mentioned earlier, the process for funding State-eligible capital projects has changed.
-The State's General

-Obligation bond debt has been shifted to the University's base budget, and going forward it will be part of the base budget for calculating the State-funded base budget adjustment each year.
+• Capital Improvements.
+The process for funding State-eligible capital projects changed as of 2013-14.
+The State's General Obligation bond debt has been shifted to the University's base budget, and going forward it is now included as part of the base budget for the purpose of calculating the State-funded base budget adjustment each year.
 Under the new process, a portion of UC's State funding can be used to fund or finance State-eligible capital projects.
-Additionally, under the debt restructuring provision of the 2013-14 Budget Act, the State transferred Lease Revenue bond debt to the University, along with the cash flow to meet the current level of debt service.
-The University has successfully restructured that debt and expects to realize savings of approximately \$100 million annually over the next 10 years on the debt service for these projects and approximately \$17 million annually for the subsequent 7 years.

 The University is faced with a growing backlog of capital projects over the coming years.
 The University's projected need for capital improvements for State-eligible projects for the four-year period from 2014-15 through 2018-19 is \$3.3 billion.
-The new State process will allow the University to continue to address its highest priority capital needs until a new General Obligation bond can be brought before California voters.
-The State approval process is streamlined compared to the previous process - the Department of Finance and the Legislature will still review the projects being proposed for State funding, but there will be no need to go through the State Public Works Board for approval of important milestones.
-State approval will also happen in a more timely manner than has occurred in the past.
-The new process requires the University to submit a list of projects proposed for funding by September 1 of each year, and the Department of Finance has until April 1 to review and approve the list.
+The new State process allows the University to continue to address its highest-priority capital needs until a new General Obligation bond can be brought before California voters.
+The State approval process is streamlined compared to the previous process - the Department of Finance and the Legislature will continue to review the projects being proposed for State funding, but there will be no need to go through the State Public Works Board for approval of important milestones.
+The new process requires the University to submit a list of projects proposed for funding by September 1 of each year, and the Department of Finance will convey to the University the final list of approved projects no earlier than April 1.